Joel-Gaming/cs30-Major-Project/proposal.md

 ## Needs To Have List

-- thing 1
+- Object Orentatied Programming
 - thing 2

 ## Nice To Have List

-- other thing
+- music for each page
 - yet one more thing